yiisoft/yii-runner-http/README.md

 `$bufferSize` — the size of the buffer in bytes to send the content of the message body (default, 8Mb).

-`$temporaryErrorHandler` — a temporary error handler that needed to handle the creation of configuration and container instances.
+`$temporaryErrorHandler` — a temporary error handler that is needed to handle creating of configuration and container instances.

 `$emitter` — an emitter to send the response.